Court: Faulty breast implant victims should get compensation - WTMJ

 PIP was liquidated in 2010.
 Its founder, Jean-Claude Mas, was later given a four-year prison sentence.
 The implants, it was discovered, were filled with cheap, industrial-grade silicone which was not suitable for use in humans.
 Mas died in 2019.

-TUV defense lawyer Cecile Derycke has suggested TUV Rheinland was being targeted as a scapegoat because it is solvent.

 TUV Lawyer Christelle Coslin told the AP that “TUV Rheinland denies all responsibility.
-The missing link here is the actual liable party.”
+The missing link here is the actual liable party, which is not solvent.”

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.